tardate/LittleModelArt/README.md

-# 129 Little Model Art Projects
+# 130 Little Model Art Projects

-> Latest addition:sparkles: [Kyushu J7W1](./projects/IJN/Kyushu/J7W1) - Building the Kyūshū J7W Shinden 震電, as used by Kōichi Shikishima in Godzilla Minus One to deliver the final fatal blow.
-No electronics in this one.
+> Latest addition:sparkles: [Naval Mine Removal](./projects/RoyalNavy/NavalMineRemoval) - Members of the Mine Recovery and Disposal Squad towing away a naval mine from the beach at Tayport with the aid of a Bren gun carrier being operated by troops of the 1st Polish Corps.
+Features the Airfix Bren Gun Carrier and figures from Germania Figuren.

 Just my personal collection of scale modelling, miniatures, and art projects.